Raven District Merit Badge University

 • #8 is not covered

-• Bring: BSA Annual Health and Medical Record (Part A, B, C entitled Are You Going to Camp?) which requires a physical signed by a health care provider, completed worksheet
+• Bring: Annual Health and Medical Record (Part A, B, C entitled Are You Going to Camp?) which requires a physical signed by a health care provider, completed worksheet

 • Wear activity uniform (e.g., Scout shirt) and appropriate clothes for the fitness test including tennis shoes